 Are you in contact with a fort collins divorce attorney?
 Have you been struggling to process the whole divorce process?
 Here’s a list of our favourite books for the journey through the end of a relationship.
 Got a recommended divorce book you don’t see here?
 Leave a comment and we’ll add it to the list!

 There’s no easy way to uncouple.
-Even the most amicable separation or divorce comes with a turbulent whirlpool of emotions, ranging from fear and self-doubt to anger and disappointment.
-Add to that your uncertainty about the future, the complex logistics of co-parenting and a pressing need to get on with your life, and you can find yourself feeling like you’re in the eye of the storm.
+If you have tried everything to save your marriage but nothing is working then it is probably best to consider contacting someone like this divorce lawyer chicago.
+But even the most amicable separation or divorce comes with a turbulent whirlpool of emotions, ranging from fear and self-doubt to anger and disappointment.
+It can be particularly difficult for men with children as the family court systems have been historically biased towards women.
+This is why lawyers like this Huntsville AL Mens Divorce lawyer exist so men get treated fairly throughout the divorce process.
+Add to the stress your uncertainty about the future, the complex logistics of co-parenting and a pressing need to get on with your life, and you can find yourself feeling like you’re in the eye of the storm.
 We recently asked our community Positive Co-Parenting After Divorce , a Facebook group that’s free to join, to share with us the books that have helped them find their way after the end of a relationship.
 Here are the reads that kept our members afloat through those difficult times:

 1. Conscious Uncoupling: 5 Steps to Living Happily Even After by Katherine Woodward Thomas